project-trident/trident-website/hugo-site/content/post/void-beta-available.md

 * Support for detecting and connecting to wireless networks in an easy-to-use series of prompts (DHCP only).
 These settings get transferred over to the new installation for out-of-box network support.
 * Due to the constant flow of updates to the Void Linux package repositories, this image is a complete "net-install" implementation.
 This means that all installed packages are always the current version from the repository and the system is fully up-to-date after the install is complete.
 * Boot Environment support for fully-separate datasets and snapshot rollback for boot environments.
-   * This is enabled with the new [zfsbootmenu utility](https://github.com/zdykstra/zfsbootmenu) created by Zack Dykstra.
+   * This is enabled with the new [zfsbootmenu utility](https://github.com/zdykstra/zfsbootmenu) created by Zach Dykstra.
    * Boot environment support is currently **only** available for EFI-booted systems.
 * User accounts.
    * Each user account gets a separate ZFS dataset for their home directory.
 This is configured so the individual user can perform snapshot-related tasks on their own files without needing root permissions.